Domnikov/folder2mp3/README.md

 ```

 ## Options
     -v, --verbose       explain what is being done
-    -t=N, -threads=N	option to configure how many threads use for coding.
-Default N = CPU number
+    -t=N, --threads=N   option to configure how many threads use for coding.
+Default N = CPU number [1..99]
     --version           output version information and exit

 # Installation